ltronchin/LatentAugment/README.md

 ## Contact for Issues

-If you have any problem on the code or you simply want to have a virtual coffee about Generative AI with me, please feel free to contact me at: [l.tronchin@unicampus.it](l.tronchin@unicampus.it)!
+If you have any questions or if you are just interested in having a virtual coffee chat about Generative AI, please don't hesitate to reach out to me at: [l.tronchin@unicampus.it](l.tronchin@unicampus.it).

+May be the AI be with you!

 ## License